-It is believed that John Gordon was born in Scotland.
-According to family lore, he came to Ireland as a horseman with the army of Catholic King James II (of England and Ireland) and VII (of Scotland).
-However, this does not tie in with John's date of birth as provided by the family (1750) because James II was in Ireland from 1689 until 1690.
+It is believed John Gordon was born in Scotland.
+The family was Catholic.
+According to family lore, he came to Ireland as a horseman with the army of King James II (of England and Ireland) and VII (of Scotland), who was Catholic.
+However, this does not tie in with John's date of birth as provided by the family (c.1750, which appears reasonable) because James II was in Ireland from 1689 until 1690.
 Perhaps it was John's father or grandfather who came from Scotland with King James's army.

 According to another family source, the Gordons were brought to Roscommon from Scotland by Baron de Freyne of Frenchpark, the date of their arrival and the reason they were brought over being unknown.
 What is certain is that our Gordons were Catholic, unlike most of the Gordons of Northern Ireland who, for the most part, are descended from Scots who had come to Ireland during the Plantation of the 17th century.

-If John or his ancestors did come from Scotland it is likely that they came from Aberdeenshire, with which Gordons - both Catholic and Protestant - have been associated for centuries.
+If John or his ancestors did come from Scotland it appears likely they came from Aberdeenshire, with which Gordons of the Catholic faith are associated.

-Whether or not John had Scottish connection, another source tells us that in the 1780s John moved with his wife and two sons to Kilgarriff from Roscommon town where he had worked as an ostler (tending to horses at an inn or stables) and farrier (blacksmith).
-He did well enough financially in Roscommon to enable him to purchase a farm in Kilgarriff.
+Whether or not John had Scottish connections, another family source tells us that in the 1780s John moved with his wife and sons to Kilgarriff from Roscommon town where he had worked as an ostler (tending to horses at an inn or stables) and farrier (blacksmith).
+He did well enough financially in Roscommon to purchase a farm in Kilgarriff.